oroinc/documentation/user_guide/magento_channel_integration.rst

 ========================

 OroCRM supports out of the box integration with Magento.
-The integration data can be loaded from and to a Magento-based E-commerce store and processed in the OroCRM.
+The integration enables loading  data from and to a Magento-based E-commerce store (Magento store) and processed in the OroCRM.
 This article describes how to define and edit the integration and synchronization settings.

 .. hint::